hknutzen/Netspoc/technical.markdown

 the loop path of the bigger loop can be identified later to reset the loop reference.

-{% include image.html src="./images/setpath.png" description="**Applying distances:** Distances to `zone1` are applied to all nodes; loops are identified and labeled with loop distances." %}
+{% include image.html src="./images/setpath.png" title="Applying distances:" description="Distances to `zone1` are applied to all nodes; loops are identified and labeled with loop distances." %}

 When Netspoc is on a loop return path and reaches the exit node of the loop, a loop exit object is created and referenced in the loop